rik-degraaff/Subluminal/docs/network_protocol.md

 }
 ```
 ### LoginReq
 Represents a login request from client to server.
+Example:
 ```
 LoginReq {
   "username":s"Bob"
 }
 ```
 ### LoginRes
 Represents the login response from the server to the client.
+Example:
 ```
 LoginRes {
   "userID":s"1111",